I read a great article talking about the importance of singers relying on feeling over hearing when it comes to performing well.

 When you sing, don’t go on autopilot.
 Get present to the sensations in your body.
 Witness what you feel in the lower muscles of support, in the ribs, in your neck, jaw, tongue, and soft palate.
 Start listening to your body.
 Observe what it’s doing (or not doing) without judgment.
 Learn to be a witness to what’s happening.

 I wanted to holler a good solid AMEN!
 After reading that.
-This is, in essence what I do when a singer comes to me for my VoiceBody work.
+This is, in essence what I do when a singer comes to me.

-It is easy to write and tell singers they should feel the body and notice the sensations and quite another thing to actually be able to do that.
+It is easy to write and tell singers they should become embodied, feeling the body and noticing the sensations and quite another thing to actually be able to do that.

 Many of the more advanced singers that I see are more attuned to how things feel in their face and throat, but the rest of the body is a black hole.
 In almost every session when I ask someone ‘how does that feel’ after they’ve moved and sung, the response is ‘I don’t know’.
 I usually follow that up with ‘ok, let’s sing it again and at the end just tell me what you notice.’